Istanbul Food Guide

 Man in black chef uniform cooking tantuni while two men wait outside window Kadikoy Street Food tour

-You’ll get to mingle with the locals and sample the finest Turkish street foods, specialties from Southeastern Anatolia, and traditional Turkish desserts at this all-inclusive food tour.
-If you want to get into the midst of local Istanbul buzz, this is your opportunity to experience Istanbul’s authentic evening life.
-You can book your tour online here.
+The tour is all-inclusive and covers Turkish street food, specialties from Southeastern Anatolia, and traditional Turkish desserts, with groups capped at 10 guests.
+If you want to be in the middle of the local evening buzz, this is the way to do it.
+You can book online here.

 14. Miniaturk

-It’s created on a scale of 1:25 and includes about 135 models in a 15,000m2 space.
-It is one of the largest miniature parks.
-It contains models from Istanbul, Anatolia, and outside of Turkey, such as the Mostar Bridge.
-It also has structures from history.
-There is extra space for expansion.
-Think of this as one big playground with children’s gardens, restaurants, exhibition halls, trains, ferries, and even a fairytale tree.
-Though technically in the Beyoğlu district and still in the city center, it’s a little far from Istiklal Avenue, Taksim Square, and all the spots therein.
+Built at a 1:25 scale, it includes about 135 models in a 15,000 m² space, making it one of the largest miniature parks.
+The models cover Istanbul, Anatolia, and sites outside Turkey, such as the Mostar Bridge, plus structures from history, with extra space reserved for expansion.
+Think of it as one big playground with children’s gardens, restaurants, exhibition halls, trains, ferries, and even a fairytale tree.
+Though technically in the Beyoğlu district and still in the city center, it sits a long way from Istiklal Avenue and Taksim Square.

 15. Kamondo Merdivenleri

-A stone’s throw away from Istanbul Modern, you’ll find a staircase that James Bond superfans may recognize.
-This neo-baroque/art Nouveau-styled staircase was built by Abraham Saloman Kamondo as his grandchildren struggled to climb the hill to get to school in the 1850s.
-The Kamondo family has contributed to Turkey after relocating to Istanbul.
+A stone’s throw from Istanbul Modern is a staircase that James Bond superfans may recognize.
+This neo-baroque, Art Nouveau staircase was built by Abraham Salomon Kamondo in the 1850s because his grandchildren struggled to climb the hill to school.

-Their origins date back to escaping the Spanish Inquisition in 1492.
-Although the Ottoman Empire accepted the Jews expulsed from Spain, the Kamondo family first moved to Venice.
-Subsequent generations relocated to Istanbul after Austria took over Venice in 1798.
-They established a bank and lived in the Galata district.
-The family did so well that they were the most important bankers during the Ottoman Empire.
-It wouldn’t be a surprise, then, that this staircase connects Voyvoyda and Banks Street.
-Unfortunately, the family perished in the Holocaust in World War II.
-This staircase is one of many reminders of their brilliant contributions.
+The family’s origins go back to the Spanish Inquisition of 1492.
+Although the Ottoman Empire accepted the Jews expelled from Spain, the Kamondo family first moved to Venice, then relocated to Istanbul after Austria took over Venice in 1798.
+They established a bank, lived in the Galata district, and became the most important bankers of the Ottoman Empire, which is why the staircase connects Voyvoda and Banks Street.
+The family perished in the Holocaust in World War II.
+The staircase remains one of many reminders of their contributions.

 16. Pera Palace Hotel

-This spot is considered one of the most luxurious ones in the city considering its history.
-Built in 1892, the original Armenian Ottoman owners, The Esayan Family, used the Pera Palace to host travelers on the Orient Express.
-In other words, it’s the oldest European Hotel in Turkey.
-The building is under the protection of Turkish Law.
-If you do visit, stop by Atatürk Room 101 to see the personal items of Atatürk, the first President of modern Turkey.
+Built in 1892 by its original Armenian Ottoman owners, the Esayan family, the Pera Palace hosted travelers arriving on the Orient Express, which makes it the oldest European hotel in Turkey.
+The building is under the protection of Turkish law.
+If you visit, stop by Atatürk Room 101 to see the personal items of Atatürk, the first president of modern Turkey.

 17. SALT Galata

-If you thought there weren’t enough art galleries in Turkey, you might want to check out SALT.
-Writer and Educator in the arts, Vasif Kortun and Garanti Bank combined forces in 2011 to create a library and a gallery.
-Collections are from the late 19th century to the 1990s.
-They document Turkey’s transition from the Ottoman Empire to the Modern Republic era.
-One of six members of L’internationale and a member of ALANA, history buffs can feel at home with the free wifi.
+If you thought Turkey didn’t have enough art galleries, check out SALT.
+Vasıf Kortun, a writer and educator in the arts, joined forces with Garanti Bank in 2011 to create a combined library and gallery.
+The collections run from the late 19th century to the 1990s and document Turkey’s transition from the Ottoman Empire to the modern Republic.
+It’s one of six members of L’Internationale and a member of ALANA, and history buffs can settle in with the free wifi.

 18. Nevizade street